Board of Directors

 The Belle Vernon, PA native has raced throughout North America, but has based his operation at The Meadows throughout his career, supporting not only Pennsylvania’s pari-mutuel tracks, but the fair circuit as well.
 His brother, Mike, is also an active owner/trainer/driver, as is his nephew, Mike Sutton.

 Dirk Simpson, Vice President

-Tim Twaddle, Treasurer
+Tim Twaddle, Secretary

 Tim Twaddle grew up near Garden City Raceway in his hometown of St. Catherines, Ontario.
 Through a family connection, he met horseman Bill Carroll as a a teen and started working in the barn area on the weekends and during breaks from school, and eventually received his driver’s license in late 1983.
 By the early 1990s, he became one of Canada’s top drivers, handling horses for the powerful John Burns Stable.
 He drove Jugette and Breeders Crown winner Towner’s Image, as well as Breeder’s Crown winner Hardie Hanover.

 In the late 1990s, he moved to The Meadows, where he was a sought-after catch-driver.
 Eventually, he moved to the California circuit, but returned to The Meadows in the fall of 2006.
 While his original plan was to return to catch-driving at his former track, a racing injury left him with nerve damage in his hand, which continues today.

 Twaddle now trains a stable of nine, and enjoys serving his fellow horsemen as part of the MSOA Board.

 He resides in Canonsburg with his wife, Sophia, and their children, Meadow, Lexi and Parker.

 Lisa Dunn, Treasurer